johnswil/mantl/docs/getting_started/clc.rst

 .. versionadded:: 1.0.3

 Terraform can use CLC to provision hosts for your cluster.
-You can `download Terraform from terraform.io
+You can `download Terraform from Terraform.io
 <https://www.terraform.io/downloads.html>`_.

-Documentation on using the CLC driver with terraform is `available here
+Documentation on using the CLC driver with Terraform is `available here
 <https://www.terraform.io/docs/providers/clc/index.html>`_.

-NOTE: The CLC driver may not yet be available in the main terraform distribution.
+NOTE: The CLC driver may not yet be available in the main Terraform distribution.
 See also https://github.com/CenturyLinkCloud/terraform-provider-clc if absent.